ThomasGRoberts/ITU-Compliance-Assessment-Monitor/README.md

 1. Run the `snl.py` script.
 	* This script downloads the latest space network data from the ITU's Space Network List (SNL) and nicely organizes it.
 2. Run the `compliance.py` script.
-	* This script takes the prepared input file and offers a satellite-by-satellite letter-grade assessment of ITU orbital slotting compliance.
+	* This script takes the prepared input file and offers a satellite-by-satellite assessment of ITU orbital slotting compliance.
-	* Letter-grade assessments are saved as `./Data/Compliance Grades/grades_[Today's Date].csv`.
+	* Assessments are saved as `./Data/Compliance Grades/grades_[Today's Date].csv`.
 	* A shortlist of nearby space networks are saved as `./Data/Nearby Shortlists/[Today's Date]/[NORAD ID]_[Today's Date].csv`.

 ### A Note on Automation

-This tool could be paired with a actively updating satellite catalog dataset to automatically assess adherence to ITU orbital slots on a daily cadence.
+This tool could be paired with an actively updating satellite catalog dataset to automatically assess compliance to ITU orbital slots on a daily cadence.
 One formulation might could be to perform the following steps each day at the same time:
 1. Append information about new GEO satellites to the local satellite catalog (`./Data/Reference Files/satellitlecatalog.csv`).
+	* Relevant information includes COSPAR ID, NORAD ID, the satellite's name, operator (country or organization), launch date, launch site, and satellite manufacturer.
+	* The operator and launch site should match the abbreviations used on Space-Track.org.
-2. Create a new longitudes file with the longitudinal position of each active GEO satellite in the catalog.
+2. Create a new longitudes file with the longitudinal position of each active GEO satellite in the catalog (`./Data/Longitude Inputs/longitudes_[Today's Date].csv`).
 3. Run the `snl.py` script.
 4. Run the `compliance.py` script.
 5. For each satellite:
-	* Display the list of nearby network (`./Data/Nearby Shortlists/[Today's Date]/[NORAD ID]_[Today's Date].csv`).
+	* Display the shortlist of nearby networks (`./Data/Nearby Shortlists/[Today's Date]/[NORAD ID]_[Today's Date].csv`).
-	* Display the current letter grade.
+	* Display the current compliance assessment.
-	* Display the rolling average of past letter grades.
+	* Display the current compliance note.

 ## Definitions